85 Foods That Are Black (Naturally Black Foods)

 Yes, flowers can be edible, and we have a list of breathtaking black flowers that are perfect to add to your next dessert or salad.

-68. Arikara Sunflower
+1. Arikara Sunflower

-69. Black Boy Bachelor’s Button
+2. Black Boy Bachelor’s Button

-These rich purple flowers with a dark black center are so stunning you’ll be surprised that you can actually eat them.
+These rich purple flowers with a dark black center are so stunning, you’ll be surprised that you can actually eat them.
 Black boy bachelor’s button flowers look as if they should be surrounding a cottage in an old fairytale, and they can be.
 But they can also be used as a garnish, used in tea, or even used to decorate a cake.

-70. Black Devil Pansy
+1. Black Devil Pansy

 The black devil pansy is a menacing-looking flower that looks as if it would be something written by Edgar Allan Poe.
 This deep black flower is a sight to behold and is also perfectly edible.
 Use this flower as décor on a pastry or soak it in your tea for added fun.

-71. Black Magic Chocolate Cosmos
+1. Black Magic Chocolate Cosmos

 These breathtaking burgundy flowers have a deep black center in the middle, and if you give them a sniff, they somewhat resemble chocolate.
 Black magic chocolate cosmos are Mexican flowers that are absolutely stunning to look at.
 They are perfect to use as decoration for a cake.
 Don’t be fooled, though.
 While they smell like chocolate, they don’t actually taste like chocolate.

-72. Black Parrot Tulip
+1. Black Parrot Tulip

-If there were ever a flower to look like a bouquet of feathers — this would be it.
+If there were ever a flower to look like a bouquet of feathers, this would be it.
 Which is exactly where this tulip gets its name from.
 They are a rich purple to deep Onyx black.
 A black parrot tulip is the perfect cake topper to steal everyone’s gaze.

-73. Bowles Black Viola
+1. Bowles Black Viola

 These violet and galaxy-colored flowers resemble morning glory while having a life all their own.
 These stunning flowers are perfect to add to the topping of any pastry or cake to add depth and beauty to any special occasion.

-74. Chocolate Cherry Sunflower
+2. Chocolate Cherry Sunflower

 If only these sunflower seeds tasted like chocolate and cherry, we may never need to have dessert ever again.
 Instead, these flowers only resemble the colors of rich brown chocolate and deep red cherry in their petals.
 While the petals may not be delicious, it’s the seeds of this obsidian-colored flower that you want to keep around to munch on.

-75. Hopi Black Dye Sunflower
+1. Hopi Black Dye Sunflower

 Looking into the center of this sunflower is like looking through a maze, trying to find which seed is which, or looking into the galaxy where there are no stars, just little flickers.
-The deep black seeds of this sunflower are mesmerizing, delicious, and full of vitamins and rich protein.
+The deep black seeds of this sunflower are mesmerizing, delicious, and full of vitamins and rich in protein.

-76. Jet Black Hollyhock
+2. Jet Black Hollyhock

-The name of this flower says it all, a jet-black and deep purple flower that is quite a sight to behold.
+The name of this flower says it all: a jet-black and deep purple flower that is quite a sight to behold.
 This historical flower from the 1600s has stood the test of time and should be celebrated.
 So press these flowers into some cookies or toss them in a salad to be enjoyed and adored.

 Prepared Foods

 We’ve talked a lot about different black vegetables, fruits, grains, mushrooms, and flowers.
 However, some prepared foods should get some attention as well.
 The following prepared foods are a mixture of sweet, tangy, and savory.
-So, no matter what mood you’re in — one of these is sure to make your mouth water.
+So, no matter what mood you’re in, one of these is sure to make your mouth water.

-77. Black Chocolate Vegan Brioche Donuts
+1. Black Chocolate Vegan Brioche Donuts

 Talk about delicious and decadent.
 These vegan black chocolate brioche donuts are divine!
 Black cocoa powder is used to give these vegan donuts their deep, rich color.

-78. Black Garlic
+1. Black Garlic

 Black garlic is regular garlic aged under just the right conditions.
 When garlic is left in high humidity but low heat for the right amount of time, it naturally turns this deep brown-black color.

-79. Black Hummus
+1. Black Hummus

 Black hummus can be made in several different ways.
 You could use black garbanzo beans instead of the traditional creamy-colored chickpeas.
 Alternatively, you could use black sesame tahini instead of traditional tahini, which is a light tan color.
 Or, instead of making hummus, you could use black beans in place of chickpeas.
 (This would technically be considered black bean dip, but I’ve heard people call it hummus.)
 Finally, you could add charcoal powder to traditionally made hummus.

-80. Black Ice Cream
+2. Black Ice Cream

 My favorite black ice cream is vegan nice cream made with any of my favorite fruits plus charcoal powder.
 It does work better with dull-colored fruits as opposed to vibrant ones.

-82. Black Lemonade
+1. Black Lemonade

 Black lemonade is easy to make.
 You can make your homemade lemonade as usual and then add in some black charcoal powder and combine thoroughly.

-83. Balsamic Vinegar
+2. Balsamic Vinegar

 Balsamic vinegar and balsamic glaze are beautiful additions to salads, pizza, pasta, bread, and more!

-85. Black Beans Soup
+4. Black Bean Soup

 Black bean soup is simply delicious.
 Starting out, black beans are obviously black.
 However, blended up, the soup does turn a dark brown color.
 To keep it a deep black color, you would need to add some charcoal powder to it; otherwise, enjoy it as is!